mroman-ibs/FuzzyImputationTest/cran-comments.md

 I have prepared the new version (0.5.2) of my package.

 * Main changes:
+- Added and corrected references.

+I have prepared the new version (0.5.2) of my package.

+* Main changes:
 - Added pmm method for imputation.
 - Corrected errors related to ranger function from another package as required by CRAN.